hydrationdynamics/flardl/README.md

   expression becomes indeterminate, but with an expectation value of a multiple of the most-common file service time.

-At queue depths small enough that $H_{ij}$ is zero, this expression is linear in file size with the intercept given by the service latency and slope governed by an expression whose only unknown is a near-constant related to acknowledgements.
-At low queue depths, one can fit to this expression to estimate the server latency $L_j$, the limiting download bit rate at saturation
+At queue depths small enough that no time is spent waiting to get to the head of the line, the file transfer time is linear in file size with the intercept given by the service latency and slope governed by an expression whose only unknown is a near-constant related to acknowledgements.
+As queue depth increases, transfer times are dominated by time spent waiting to get to the head of the queue.
-$B_{\rm lim}$, and the total queue depth at saturation
-$D_{\rm sat}$.
-If the server queue depth $D_j$ is run up high enough during the initial latency period before files are returned, one can estimate the critical queue depth $D_{{\rm crit}_j}$ by noting where the deviations approach a multiple of the modal transfer time.
-This estimate of critical queue depth reflects both server policy and overall server load at time of request.

 ### Queue Depth--Attractive but Toxic